 Since the temporary amendments were implemented, OHO and the NAC have conducted several hearings by video conference.
-As of March 16, 2021, OHO has conducted seven disciplinary hearings by video conference (decisions have been issued in two of these cases) and scheduled hearings in 11 other disciplinary matters, three of which already have been ordered to proceed by video conference.
-Also, as of March 16, 2021, the NAC, through the relevant Subcommittee, has conducted 10 oral arguments by video conference in connection with appeals of FINRA disciplinary proceedings pursuant to FINRA Rule 9341(d), as temporarily amended.
+As of July 21, 2021, OHO has conducted 10 disciplinary hearings by video conference (decisions have been issued in seven of these cases) and scheduled hearings in nine other disciplinary matters.
+The parties have agreed to proceed by video conference for one of the hearings.
+Also, as of July 21, 2021, the NAC, through the relevant Subcommittee, has conducted 11 oral arguments by video conference in connection with appeals of FINRA disciplinary proceedings pursuant to FINRA Rule 9341(d), as temporarily amended.
 Furthermore, the NAC has conducted via video conference a one-day evidentiary hearing in a membership application proceeding pursuant to FINRA Rule 1015, as temporarily amended.